nwtime/ntpwww/content/en/archives/4.2.4-series/ntpq.md

 <dt><tt>0x100 TEST9</tt></dt>

-Either the peer delay or dispersion is greater than one second, which is higly unlikely unless the peer is on Mars.
+Either the peer delay or dispersion is greater than one second, which is highly unlikely unless the peer is on Mars.

 <dt><tt>0x200 TEST10</tt></dt>